SA0806/P.club_Inductions_Sahiba_240003064/readme.md

 # E-commerce Home Page

-A visually appealing and user-friendly Home page for an e-commerce website with an eye-catching heo section and stylish backgroubd.
+A visually appealing and user-friendly Home page for an e-commerce website with an eye-catching hero section and stylish background.

 ## 📌Features

-✅ Interactive **Navigation bar and footer** featuring major details
+✅ Interactive **Navigation bar and footer** featuring major details.

-✅ Eye-catching **hero section*** with a stylish background
+✅ Eye-catching **hero section*** with a stylish background.

 ✅ Interactive **CTA's** like "Buy Now" and "Add To Cart" used.

-✅ **Product gallery** with major highlights and reviews of products
+✅ **Product gallery** with major highlights and reviews of products.

-✅ **Smooth transitions** (like: zooming of image) for an interactive experience
+✅ **Smooth transitions** (like: zooming of image) for an interactive experience.

 ## Tech-Stacks Used

 1. HTML